Youth Art Month

 Engage with Youth Art Month:

-• Join us during ArtLab open hours for our March Open Studios activity Reclaim and Reimagine.
+Join us during ArtLab open hours for our March Open Studios activity Reclaim and Reimagine.
 Check the website for open hours or call ahead.

-• Use our Youth Art Month Packet at home to make art from household materials that might otherwise become landfill, while learning about how recycling works and artists who help their communities by making recycling into a creative practice.
+Use our Youth Art Month Packet and tutorial videos at home to make art from household materials that might otherwise become landfill, while learning about how recycling works and artists who help their communities by making recycling into a creative practice.
 Use the reflection prompts and conversation starters to brainstorm how you can help your own community and shape the world around you.
 Share your creations with us on social media with @cmcanow

 Marcis Curtis Artist Statement